Let’s learn a little more…

 - Teaching organizing concepts virtually

-- Spiritual direction, for those seeking order in their inner life
+- Spiritual direction, for those wrestling with questions of meaning and seeking order in their inner life

 - Speaking and workshops